marcologous/hanken-grotesk/README.md

 cd your/local/project/directory

 #once in the project folder create a virtual environment.
-This step has to be done just once, the first time:
+This step has to be done just once, the first time

 python3 -m venv venv

-#activate the virtual environment
+#activate the virtual environment.
+Do this every time you work on the project

 source venv/bin/activate

 #install the required dependencies
+This step has to be done only once after creating a new virtual environment

 pip install -r requirements.txt